Abhinav-Arya517/gitfirst-task/README.md

 //it will show the status of the current repository including the file that have been modified and which needs to be committed

 git status

+//creating a branch name with UAT
+Git checkout -b UAT